 Dental implants are titanium posts that are inserted below the gums, allowing our team to replace the lost root structure as well as providing natural-feeling support for the replacement tooth or teeth.
 Because these materials are biocompatible, they’re able to naturally fuse with the surrounding bone tissue via a process called osseointegration.
 Once complete, this process will allow your new smile to function exactly how a natural one does.

-To replace missing teeth with dental implant supported restorations, patients will need to undergo a two phase treatment process.
+To replace missing teeth with dental implants, patients will need to undergo a two-phase treatment process.
 The initial phase requires the surgical placement of one or more dental implant posts below the gum line.
-Because dental implant supported tooth replacement requires a surgical procedure, we’ll need to complete a thorough health history prior to recommending this treatment option.
-As long as you are healthy enough for minimally invasive medical procedures, have not experienced serious concerns related to surgical treatment, and you have adequate jawbone density to support the implant post, we can typically provide dental implant supported tooth replacement.
-We can typically work with physicians if you’re taking one or more prescription medication or suffer from an immune compromising illness like diabetes.
+Because dental implants require a surgical procedure, we’ll need to complete a thorough health history prior to recommending this treatment option.
+As long as you are healthy enough for minimally invasive medical procedures, have not experienced serious concerns related to surgical treatment, and you have adequate jawbone density to support the implant post, we can typically provide dental implants.
+We can typically work with physicians if you’re taking one or more prescription medication or suffer from an immune-compromising illness like diabetes.

 When we determine dental implants are right for you, we can begin the surgical implant placement process.
 The procedure itself is relatively straightforward.
 We’ll need to place a small incision in the gum tissue where we’ll insert the dental implant post.
 As long as there is adequate jawbone density to support the implant, the implant will begin fusing with the bone and gum tissue mimicking the natural root structure.
 This process is known as osseointegration.
 If you do not have the adequate bone density to support the implant, we may need to perform a bone graft prior to dental implant placement.